bestia-dev/rust01_the_beginning/README.md

 Find the installation here and install it:
 https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16
 The description is here: https://visualstudio.microsoft.com/downloads/
-in the section `Tools for Visual Studio 2019`
+in the section `Tools for Visual Studio 2019`.
+This URL can change any moment.
 6. Rustup will download and install a number of tools and documentation.
 Be patient with the docs, they take a looong time.
 There is a big discussion in the Rust community to not install them by default and let the user choose them later.
 But now we have what we have.
 Maybe you will need the C++ libraries: